allenlu2009/allenlu2009.github.io/_posts/2022-09-24-AI_Copilot.md

 #### Plot a sine wave

-只要 input '''plot asine wave using matplotlib''', 就會 generate the following code and work!!!
+只要 type '''plot a sine wave using matplotlib''', 就會 generate the following code and work!!!

 ```python
 import matplotlib.pyplot as plt